 - 85 g cold water, 1⁄3 cup + 1 tbsp

 - 80 g cold milk (preferably whole milk), 1⁄3 cup

 - 25 g whole egg, about half an egg

-- 30 g cold unsalted butter, cut into 6 small cubes, 2 tbsp
+- 30 g unsalted butter, 2 tbsp

 - melted butter for brushing

-- Form each piece into a ball and place them in a lined baking pan, cover with greased plastic wrap and let it rise in a warm place (between 82°F to 90°F) until it's double in size (about an hour).
+- Form each piece into a ball (see the instruction in the main post) and place them in a lined baking pan, cover with greased plastic wrap and then cover with a damp cloth and let it rise in a warm place (between 80°F to 90°F) until it doubles in size (about an hour).

-- Preheat the oven to 375°F. When the temperature is reached, put the pan in the oven and bake for 16 minutes or until golden brown.
+- Preheat the oven to 375°F. Bake at 375°F for 16 minutes or until golden brown.

 - Brush the top with melted butter and transfer the rolls onto a cooling rack.
 Let it cool for 10 minutes before enjoying.